yangyang9608/D-BPP_Workflow/README.md

 ## Interpretation and limitations

-- Significant D-statistics identify imbalance, not a unique direction, donor, or biological mechanism.
+- Significant *D*-statistics identify imbalance, not a unique direction, donor, or biological mechanism.
 - Ghost-lineage placement is a candidate explanation requiring model comparison and biological scrutiny.
 - Automatically generated models are not exhaustive and can be incompatible when multiple events share an edge.
 - Results depend on the candidate backbone, taxon sampling, data filtering, priors, and MCMC adequacy.